 Rapid advances in the forensic sciences require even seasoned crime scene investigators to attend education and training programs designed to provide updated information and new techniques and procedures.
 To enhance the knowledge and skills acquired by the graduates of our six-month program and continue our educational investments in their agencies and the citizens they serve.

-This program will be available only to individuals who have received CJI’s Crime Scene Technician Certificate.
+This program is available only to individuals who have received CJI’s Crime Scene Technician Certificate.
 Participants must successfully complete all three components to be awarded the Advanced Crime Scene Technician Certificate.

-Equipment Requirements: Photography skills are critical in crime scene and evidence documentation.
+Photography skills are critical in crime scenes and evidence documentation.
 Each department must provide its agency representative a minimum amount of photography equipment to ensure successful participation in the program.
 The minimum photography equipment required for participation in ACSTCP is listed below:

 • Adjustable Digital Camera